Replacing Carpet: 5 Top Flooring Alternatives

 Age and Wear

 Carpets naturally degrade over time, losing their original texture and resilience.
-If you notice flattening, matting, or even visible tears and rips, especially in high-traffic areas, your carpet’s structural integrity is compromised.
+If you notice flattening, matting, or visible tears and rips, especially in high-traffic areas, your carpet’s structural integrity is compromised.
 Over time, padding can also lose its plush feel, becoming compressed and causing the carpet to feel uneven or crinkly underfoot, which further diminishes comfort and appearance.

 Persistent Stains and Odors